MSD Green Solutions Information

 Due to an increase in demand for rain barrels, MSD has partnered with a local vocational group, Louisville Youthbuild to convert the food-grade barrels into rain barrels.
 The process allows Youthbuild students to gain construction skills.
 MSD provides the barrels, parts, and adaptors for construction.

 Through the Louisville Nature Center rain barrels are assembled for public sale.
 To assist with sale and distribution of the barrels MSD has partnered with the Louisville Nature Center (LNC) to reserve, sell, and schedule pick up times.
-The cost of one rain barrels is $70, or $65 for 2 or more barrels.
 Each rain barrel comes with installation and maintenance instructions.
 The LNC phone number is 458-1328 and is located across from the Louisville Zoo at 3745 Illinois Avenue.

 While MSD doesn't promote specific rain barrel vendors, company names and contact information is being provided to assist the public in their rain barrel purchase.